threefoldtechprojects/goldchain/specs/gold_acquisition.md

  Questions:

  - Need a price
  - Which are accepted
  - How long is an offer valid?
+ - Is the price determined at offer agreement or at at money receival?
  ## Regular money transfer

  The offer needs to be registered somewhere.